Huythanh0x/Huythanh0x/README.md

 - 🔭 I’m currently studying in [UIT](https://en.uit.edu.vn/)

-- 🌱 I’m currently learning **Mobile app development and Unity game 2D**
+- 🌱 I’m currently learning **Flutter for Mobile Development**

-- 👯 I’m looking to collaborate with **other developer who are interested in Mobile App and Game 2D**
+- 👯 I’m looking to collaborate with **other developer who are interested in Mobile App and Game 2D that was made by Libgdx**

 - 🤝 I’m looking for some one who can create content for my website **batdaulaptrinh.com**